What You Need to Know About Whiplash After a Car Accident

 - Vehicle seat begins to spring forward

-- The head rotation rearward is increased and is fully extended.
+- Rearward head rotation increases and is fully extended

-- Neck is “whipped” forward rotating and hyper-flexing the neck forward
+- Neck is “whipped” forward, rotating and hyper-flexing

 - The head accelerates due to neck motion and moves ahead of the seat back